MichaelCurrin/jekyll-keys-filter/README.md

 This a great example of using Ruby code in just a single script to create a simple Jekyll plugin.
 Which could be added to RubyGems site or copied directly to your Jekyll plugins directory.

-I forked this project so I could keep a copy of the plugin and improve its docs.

 ## Sample usage